Wrong. Any time you are charged with any drug offense, even if you were not arrested for it, you should consult and retain an attorney.

 A lawyer can review your case to see if there are any issues with how the police stopped and searched you or your vehicle that may have violated your 4th Amendment rights.
 Even if there’s not a great opportunity to fight the charge, there are options other than just showing up to plead guilty that a criminal-defense lawyer can negotiate for you to keep the charge off your record.

-If the officer tells you “don’t worry, this will just be a fine when you get to court,” do not take that advice as the gospel truth.
+If the officer tells you “don’t worry, this will just be a fine when you get to court,” do not take comfort in that, and do not consider that as legal advice.
 There are other consequences to these charges that they aren’t thinking about when they tell you that.
+It makes their job easier if you just pay up and forget about it so they don’t have to deal with attorneys in court.
+But it won’t make your life easier.